 If the gNB-CU TNL Association To Update List IE is contained in the gNB-CU CONFIGURATION UPDATE message the gNB-DU shall, if supported, overwrite the previously stored information for the related TNL Association.

-If the TNL usage IE or the TNL Association Weight Factor IE is included in the gNB-CU TNL Association To Add List IE or the gNB-CU TNL Association To Update List IE, the gNB-DU node shall, if supported, use it as described in TS 38.472 ([x2]).
+If the TNL usage IE is included in the gNB-CU TNL Association To Add List IE or the gNB-CU TNL Association To Update List IE, the gNB-DU node shall, if supported, use it as described in TS 38.472 ([x2]).

 For NG-RAN, the gNB-CU shall include the gNB-CU System Information IE in the GNB-CU CONFIGURATION UPDATE message.